 But in spite of that, deglazing cast iron with wine or vinegar is especially harmful, as it can lose its taste and make the flavor of the dish metallic.

-Which One To Pick – Skillet or Frying Pan?
+Which One To Pick – A skillet or a Frying Pan?

-• However, if you choose to purchase a cast-iron skillet, you need to properly maintain it.
+• However, if you choose to purchase a cast-iron skillet, you need to maintain it properly.
 If you want a pan to prepare fast meals in, the frying pan it is.
 Stainless steel frying pans are fairly easy to use and clean.

 • Also, think about the size of the pan you buy.
 If you frequently cook one or two portions, select a small pan.
 If you generally cook with several people, a big pan will turn out to be of use.
 Can’t determine the size? choose a larger pan, as no matter what you can prepare fewer meals in a larger pan, but you can not cook a lot of food in a small pan.